Large Language Model assisted Hybrid Fuzzing: Evaluation

-To expose the bug, the greybox fuzzer can generate inputs to reach code line 29; however, it is almost impossible to generate correct inputs to satisfy the constraint \ccc{3}.
-At this point, \tool is invoked to identify this roadblock, slice the relevant code, and prompt the LLM to generate inputs.
-In our evaluation, we are surprised to find \tool has no difficulty in breaking this roadblock.
-In the following, \tool is iteratively involved to reach deeper and deeper code locations (e.g., line 32).
-Based on our observations, traditional concolic execution engines have nearly no chance of exposing this bug.
-Constraint \ccc{4} is related to a one-way function, which is unsolvable by traditional approaches.
-In addition, satisfying constraint \ccc{3} requires precise reasoning over code \ccc{2}, which also poses another significant challenge.
+To expose the bug, the greybox fuzzer generated inputs that reached the condition at line 28; however, it failed to generate correct inputs to cover the branch.
+At this point, \tool was invoked to identify this roadblock, slice the relevant code, and prompt the LLM to generate inputs.
+As a result, \tool managed to overcome this roadblock.
+Subsequently, \tool was iteratively involved in reaching deeper and deeper code locations, and finally exposed the bug.
+Based on our evaluation, traditional concolic execution engines are incapable of exposing this bug.
+Condition \ccc{4} is related to a one-way function, which is unsolvable for traditional constraint solvers.
+Moreover, satisfying condition \ccc{3} requires precise reasoning over code \ccc{2}, which poses another significant challenge for traditional concolic execution.